 a. forms of scholarship accepted

 d. citations and formatting

 The Cambridge Law Review uses the following style guides:

 e. submission and review process

-Please make your submission using the form available here, and ensure that you have filled in all relevant sections of the submission form.
+Please make your submission using the form available here and ensure that you have filled in all relevant sections of the submission form.

-If your submission is accepted for publication, the Managing Board, Editorial Board and members of the Honorary Board may suggest structural and substantive changes where necessary.
+If your submission is accepted for publication, the Managing Board, Editorial Board, and members of the Honorary Board may suggest structural and substantive changes where necessary.
 After such changes are made (if any), we will work with you to edit and prepare your piece for publication.